 Certainly, there can be no argument that speeding is dangerous and the cause of thousands of accidents and deaths each year.
-But driving under the speed limit is equally dangerous- a topic not many consider.
+But driving under the speed limit is equally as dangerous – and a topic not many people consider.
+Driving slowly, especially when it disrupts the normal speed of traffic moving in the same direction, can be subject to legal scrutiny and may result in a ticket for impeding traffic.

 “An operator may not drive so slowly as to impede the normal and reasonable movement of traffic, except when reduced speed is necessary for safe operation or in compliance with law.”

-The times that require a driver to slow their vehicle below-posted speed limits include the duty to “decrease speed when approaching and crossing an intersection when approaching and going around a curve, when approaching a hill crest, when traveling upon any narrow or winding roadway, or when special hazards exist concerning pedestrians or other traffic or because of weather or highway conditions.”
+The times that require a driver to slow their vehicle below-posted speed limits include the duty to “decrease speed when approaching and crossing an intersection when approaching and going around a curve, when approaching a hill crest, when traveling upon any narrow or winding roadway, or when special hazards exist with respect to pedestrians or other traffic or by reason of weather or highway conditions.”
+Examples include sharp curves, one-lane roads, or safe turnouts that allow slow vehicles to pull over and allow faster traffic to pass.
+On two-lane highways, signs erected may indicate designated turnouts, and drivers must use a safe turnout when a long line of vehicles is behind them.

 Speeding is widely acknowledged as a dangerous driving habit.
 It is considered dangerous because it significantly contributes to fatal traffic accidents, accounting for approximately one-third of such incidents.
 However, it is essential to recognize that driving too slowly can also be hazardous and is seen as equally dangerous as speeding.